Medically reviewed by Drugs.com. Last updated on Feb 20, 2022.

-This medicine must be given slowly, so the needle will remain in place for 30 minutes.
-It is usually given every 3 weeks until your condition improves.
-You may also receive medicines (eg, acetaminophen, steroid medicines) to help prevent possible allergic reactions to the injection.
+You may also receive other medicines (eg, fever medicine, allergy medicine, steroids, G-CSF) to help prevent possible allergic reactions to the injection.

 Precautions while using Adcetris

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Do not use this medicine together with bleomycin (Blenoxane®).
 Using these medicines together may cause serious side effects, such as cough or troubled breathing.

 Check with your doctor right away if you have burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet.
 These could be symptoms of a condition called peripheral neuropathy.

-This medicine may cause a serious side effect called an infusion reaction.
+This medicine may cause an infusion reaction.
 This can be life-threatening and requires immediate medical attention.
 Tell your doctor or nurse right away if you have a fever, chills, trouble breathing, lightheadedness, fainting, or chest pain within a few hours after you receive it.

 This medicine may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are receiving this medicine.

-Check with your doctor if you notice any signs of fever, chills, sore throat, or painful urination.
-These could be symptoms of an infection resulting from low white blood cell counts.
+Check with your doctor if you have a fever, chills, sore throat, or painful urination.
+These could be symptoms of an infection.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.